 On March 31, 2017

-Ham is the centerpiece of the Easter celebration.
+Ham is the centerpiece of many celebrations like Easter and Christmas.
 Choosing the perfect one is essential in planning your meal.
 Selecting a delicious, lean ham is easy once you know what to look for.
 These shopping tips will help you choose the perfect ham for your celebration.

 Check the Label